numinix/paypal_rest_api/GOOGLE_PAY_LOGGING.md

 **Solution:**
 - Ensure container `#paypalr-googlepay-button` exists
 - Test on compatible device/browser
-- Check Google Merchant ID in production
+- Confirm PayPal credentials and environment are configured (Google Merchant ID is not required for the PayPal REST integration)

 ### Issue: Payment Fails After Sheet Opens